wunki/django-salted/README.md

 This is a complete [SaltStack] configuration for a Django centric stack.
 It enables you setup a solid Django development environment within minutes.

+The repository is accomponied with a blog post we put on [Gibbon].
+Go read [Salting your Django Stack] if you want to know how this came to be.

 ## Getting started (quick)

 If you want to quickly try out what this is all about.
 Your installation will